revoltchat/rfcs/rfcs/rfc-0000-alt-text.md

 # Motivation

-Adding the ability to let users add alt text to images will greatly improve user experience, mainly targeting users that are blind and low-vision.
-The default alt text on Revolt is the image's file name (e.g. `image.png`), which is problematic, because it doesn't describe the image properly, and is highly discouraged.
+Adding the ability to let users add alt text to media will greatly improve user experience, mainly targeting users that are blind and low-vision.
+The default alt text on Revolt is the media's file name (e.g. `image.png`), which is problematic, because it doesn't describe the media properly, and is highly discouraged.

 # Guide-level explanation